RatJuggler/developer-portfolio/README.md

 ## Full Application

-A docker-compose configuration allows the complete application to be built and run.
-It uses a combined multi-stage docker build for the static and template images to save time and also includes a front-end proxy which routes requests to the static pages or templates as required.
+Docker-compose configurations allow the complete application to be built and run.
+Because the Java build process is so resource intensive I have tried to ensure images layers are kept for re-use, and not discarded by accident (pruned), by tagging intermediate parts of the multi-stage docker builds.
+The build also uses a combined multi-stage docker build for the static and template images to save time.
+An additional image is built for the front-end proxy which routes requests to the static pages or templates as required.
 The proxy is again based on my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).

-  Build all the images with: `docker-compose --profile="builders" build`
+  Build the builders with: `docker-compose -f docker-compose-builders.yml build`

-  Run the images with: `docker-compose up -d`
+  Build and run the images with: `docker-compose up -d`
-``

   Content will be available at: `http://localhost:8080`

 Environment variables can be used to configure image tagging (see the file).